alex-ironside/magazyn-patryka/README.md

 └── ...
 ```

+Each species document is tied to a specific user through the `userId` field, ensuring complete data isolation between users.

 ## Security

 - **Authentication Required**: All data access requires valid user authentication
+- **User-Specific Data**: Users can only access and modify their own species data
-- **Firestore Rules**: Database access is restricted to authenticated users only
+- **Firestore Rules**: Database access is restricted to authenticated users and their own data only
 - **No Registration**: User accounts must be created manually in Firebase Console
 - **Secure Configuration**: Environment variables recommended for production